Princess Diana’s Astrologer Conveys Thoughts On Duchesses Meghan & Kate

 Debbie Frank, known as the astrologer to Princess Diana, is suggesting that the mother of Princes William and Harry would have loved both of her daughters-in-law, but would have viewed them as two very different people.

-The Daily Mail says that in a recent interview, Frank shared her views on what Princess Diana would have thought of Duchesses Meghan and Kate.
+The Daily Mail reports that in a recent interview, Frank shared her views on what Princess Diana would have thought of Duchesses Meghan and Kate.
 The princess’ confidante says that there are basic astrological incompatibilities between Meghan Markle and Kate Middleton which show that the two have “little in common.”

 Frank said that she believes that Princess Diana would have seen Duchess Meghan as a “showstopping firecracker” who is all about her “brand,” while Duchess Kate is “dignified” but needs to relax more.
 Frank adds that the princess would have made a great mother-in-law.

-Frank says that Diana would have seen Meghan as a self-propelled force of nature, and Kate as a classic.
+Frank says that Diana would have seen Meghan as a self-propelled force of nature and Kate as a classic.

 “Meghan is a complete firecracker of a girl — a throwback to the days of The Queen Mother and Princess Margaret.
 We’ve got a big showstopper there.
 A huge contrast with Kate, who’s very elegant and very dignified.”